kulcsarrudolf/pasztor.at/content/blog/2018-03-23-the-curious-case-of-interfaces.md

 ---
+slug: the-curious-case-of-interfaces
+authors:
+- janos
 categories: blog
 date: "2018-03-23T00:00:00Z"
 publishDate: "2018-03-23T00:00:00Z"
 summary: Interfaces are like internal APIs for your code.
 So how should you create them?
-fbimage: posts/interfaces.png
+images:
-googleimage: posts/interfaces.png
+- posts/interfaces.png
 preview: posts/interfaces.jpg
 tags:
-- Development
+- Software Development
-- Clean Code
-- S.O.L.I.D.
 title: The curious case of Interfaces
-twitter_card: summary_large_image
-twitterimage: posts/interfaces.png
 ---

 No matter what kind of object-oriented programming language you are using, you have a way to